-More and more companies are offering CBD oil as a treatment for children with cerebral palsy who not only experience seizures, but also have muscle spasms and chronic pain.
+More and more companies are offering CBD oil as a treatment for children with cerebral palsy who not only experience seizures but also muscle spasms and chronic pain.

-It’s important to fully research companies, and possibly get your physician’s recommendation before making a decision.
-Keep in mind, however, that state law and even personal preferences may prohibit your child’s doctor from giving you a recommendation.
+It’s important to fully research companies and attempt to get your physician’s advice before making a decision regarding any kind of medication.
+Keep in mind, however, that state laws and even personal preferences may prohibit your child’s doctor from giving you a recommendation for CBD treatment.

 The Myth of “Getting High” and Medical Marijuana

-One of the rightful concerns of parents who are considering medical marijuana treatment for their children is the “getting high” factor of using marijuana.
-According to David Casarett, MD, author of Stoned: A Doctor’s Case For Medical Marijuana, it’s the THC compound in marijuana that’s responsible for producing the high feeling.
+One of the legitimate concerns of parents considering medical marijuana treatment for their children is the “getting high” factor.
+According to David Casarett, MD, author of Stoned: A Doctor’s Case For Medical Marijuana, THC is the compound in marijuana that’s responsible for producing the feeling of being high.

-The majority of medical marijuana and cannabis oil products have such a low concentration of THC that there is literally no feeling of “being stoned.”
-It’s the CBD ingredient in marijuana that helps treat seizures and spasms.
-Medical marijuana and CBD oil promote a high concentration of CBD.
+The majority of medical marijuana and cannabis oil products have such a low concentration of THC that there is literally no high related to its use.
+Medical marijuana and CBD oil generally contain a higher concentration of CBD.
+It is the CBD ingredient in marijuana that helps treat seizures and muscle spasms.

 He also added,